py-why/causaltune/README.md

 ### 1. Supercharge A/B tests by getting impact by customer, instead of just an average

-By enriching the results of a regular A/B/N test with customer features, and running causaltune on the resulting dataset, you can get impact estimates as a function of customer features, allowing precise targeting by impact in the next iteration.
-Causaltune also serves as a variance reduction method leveraging the availability of any additional features.
+By enriching the results of a regular A/B/N test with customer features, and running CausalTune on the resulting dataset, you can get impact estimates as a function of customer features, allowing precise targeting by impact in the next iteration.
+CausalTune also serves as a variance reduction method leveraging the availability of any additional features.
 [Example notebook](https://github.com/transferwise/auto-causality/blob/pywhy-integration/notebooks/AB_testing.ipynb)

 ### 2. Continuous testing combined with exploitation: (Dynamic) uplift modelling
 The per-customer impact estimates, even if noisy, can be used to implement